 Shopify CLI for themes

-Shopify CLI helps you build Shopify themes and apps.
+Shopify CLI helps you build Shopify apps.
 It quickly generates Node.js, Ruby on Rails, and PHP apps, app extensions, Shopify Scripts (beta), and Shopify themes.
-It also automates many common development tasks.
+You can also use it for Shopify themes and when automating many common development tasks.

 This documentation explains how to use Shopify CLI for theme development.
 To learn how to use Shopify CLI for app development, refer to Shopify CLI for apps.

 Choosing between Shopify CLI and Theme Kit